 A wife who had had a litigation guardian appointed to her by a court made an application to have them removed.
-However, once a litigation guardian has been appointed, only the litigation guardian can make such an application: r 11.09(1) of the Federal Circuit Rules state: “a] person who needs a litigation guardian may start, continue, respond to or seek to be included as a party to a proceeding only by his or her litigation guardian”.
+However, once a litigation guardian has been appointed, only the litigation guardian can make such an application: r 11.09(1) of the Federal Circuit Rules (at that time) stated: “a] person who needs a litigation guardian may start, continue, respond to or seek to be included as a party to a proceeding only by his or her litigation guardian”.
 The parties were aged 88 and 91, and litigation guardians had been appointed to them due to their age-related incapacity in respect of court proceedings.

 For advice or representation in any legal matter, please contact Armstrong Legal.